somrajroy/CICDbestpractices/README.md

      * `Security Tests`: Run security scans to identify vulnerabilities.<br/>
      * `Performance Tests`: Ensure the application meets performance requirements.<br/>
   * `Implementation` :
-      *  Automate tests in pipeline using tools like TFLint, TFSec, Selenium, JUnit, or Mocha. <br/>
+      * `Test Automation`: Automate as many tests as possible to reduce manual effort and improve test coverage.
+Automate tests in pipeline using tools like TFLint, TFSec, Selenium, JUnit, or Mocha. <br/>
       * Use static code analysis tools like SonarQube to ensure code quality.<br/>
       * Integrate security tests (SAST/DAST) using tools like OWASP ZAP or Veracode. <br/>
+      * `Test Pyramid`: Prioritize unit tests, integration tests, and end-to-end tests to ensure comprehensive coverage.<br/>
-      * Mock Testing: Use mocking frameworks to isolate components and simplify testing.<br/>
+      * `Mock Testing`: Use mocking frameworks to isolate components and simplify testing.<br/>
-      * Test Data Management: Manage test data effectively to avoid data-related issues and ensure consistent testing.<br/>
+      * `Test Data Management`: Manage test data effectively to avoid data-related issues and ensure consistent testing.<br/>
-#### 2. Fail Fast, Fix Fast
+#### 4. Fail Fast, Fix Fast
  * `Objective`: Quickly identify and fix issues in the pipeline to minimize downtime.<br/>
  *  `Best Practice` : The pipeline should be designed to fail fast if any stage encounters an error.
 This prevents wasted time on subsequent stages when the earlier stages have already failed. <br/>
  * `Implementation` :